oleg-nenashev/oleg-nenashev/speaking/profile.md

 Oleg is a developer tools hacker, community builder, and DevRel consultant.
 He's a passionate open-source software, open ecosystems, and open hardware advocate.
 Oleg is a core maintainer of the Jenkins project, where he writes code, mentors contributors, and organizes community events.
-He is a CNCF and CDF ambassador, Testcontainers Champion, and a former Jenkins Board member and CDF TOC Chair.
+He is a CNCF and CDF ambassador, Testcontainers Champion, Kotlin Foundation Ecosystem Committee Member, and a former Jenkins Board member and CDF TOC Chair.
 Oleg has a PhD in electronics design and volunteers in the Free and Open Source Silicon Foundation, as well as in Ukrainian support and Russian anti-war organizations.

 ## Short Bio

 Oleg is a community builder, open source advocate, and DevRel consultant.
-He is a Jenkins core maintainer, CNCF Ambassador, Testcontainers Champion, and a former CDF TOC chair.
+He is a Jenkins core maintainer, CNCF Ambassador, Testcontainers Champion, Kotlin Ecosystem committee member, and a former CDF TOC chair.

 ## Profile Pic